EchterAlsFake/wigle-extract/README.md

 Wigle-Extract is a program that can interact with the CSV files from wigle.
-I scans for weak secured WiFi networks based on my personal experiences.
+It scans for weak secured WiFi networks based on my personal experiences.

 It has a nice looking CLI and I will release weekly